ryantixier/Code-Gauntlet/README.md

 ## Questions

-If you have any additional questions, feel free to contact me on Github @@ryan-tixier, or by email: (insert ryan's email?)
+If you have any additional questions, feel free to contact me on Github @ryantixier, or by email: (insert ryan's email?)